Abiwsule/Abis-portfolio/README.md

-# Abi's portfolio

 ## 👋🏾Introducing myself
-Hi, my name is Abi.
+Hi, my name is **Abi**.

-I'm a former Product designer now transitioning into Data Analytics.With experience in translating user needs into product solutions, I am now focused on using data to uncover insights, measure impact and inform strategy.
+I'm a former Product designer now transitioning into Data Analytics.
+With experience in translating user needs into product solutions, I am now focused on using data to uncover insights, measure impact and inform strategy.

 ## 📚Projects